-The direct answer to your question is that men do not have one less rib due to the creation of Eve.
-In regard to Adam, although the Bible is not specific, either he lived the rest of his life missing a rib or God healed him.
-Below are some fascinating thoughts to consider regarding God's creation of men and women:
+The direct answer to your question is that men do not have less ribs due to the creation of Eve.
+In regard to Adam, although the Bible is not specific, either he lived the rest of his life missing one of them or God healed him immediately after his 'surgery.'